rancavil/kafka/README.md

 **Reading messages (events)**

-This command executes a kafka consumer and wait for events.
+The command executes a kafka consumer and wait for events, reading from **TOPIC_TEST**.

      $ docker exec -i <container-name> bin/kafka-console-consumer.sh --topic TOPIC_TEST --from-beginning --bootstrap-server localhost:9092
      This is an event with data